Giriprasanth-Kumar/ELEVATE_LABS/README.md

 # ELEVATE_LABS
-Intern at Elevate Labs
+Intern at Elevate Labs.
-Day-1
+Day-1:
  Identified and handle missing values in python using .isnull().
  Removed duplicate rows using .drop_duplicates().
  Standardized text values like gender, country names, etc.(used unique and if data is changed using map).